 Everest base camp is one of the most favorite and challenging treks for adventure seekers all over the world.
-Anyone who has the passion and determination to conquer at least the lap of Mount Everest knows how fun, exciting and challenging the trek really is.
-It is not an easy feat to reach to the base of the highest peak in the world at 5634 meters.
+Anyone who has the passion and determination to conquer at least the lap of Mount Everest knows how fun, exciting, and challenging the trek really is.
+It is not an easy feat to reach the base of the highest peak in the world at 5634 meters.
 The difficult terrain along with the rising altitude poses a serious threat even to the best of experienced trekkers.
 To help you accomplish the awesome and unforgettable journey to the lap of Mt.
-Everest, we present you 15 tips to ensure an adventurous, fun and successful trip.
+Everest, we present you 15 Tips for Everest Base Camp Trek to ensure an adventurous, fun, and successful trip.

 Table of Contents

 - 2. Rent or Buy Gears in Kathmandu

 - 6. Do not Underestimate the Cold

 - 7. Keep Hydrated

 - 8. Avoid the Sun and the Wind

 - 9. Slow and Steady Wins the Race.

 - 11. Research About the Places and People

 - 12. Bring Maps and Lonely Planet and Books